bhati-github/5GCore_NMP/Readme.txt

 7. Demonstration in a sample network
 -------------------------------------------------------------------------------

-    Please do not compare the names of interfaces with the 5G core network actual interfaces.
+    Important: Please do not compare the names of interfaces with the 5G core network actual interfaces.
 I used these interfaces as per my convenience.
 I personally call the combination of N1, N2 and N3 in this diagram as 'Call Triangle'.

                       AMF